Subshifts with sparse traces: Almost minimality and traces

-\begin{definition} A $\Z^d$-subshift is \emph{uniformly rowsparse} if its projective $\Z$-subdynamics is $k$-sparse for some $k$, where a $\Z$-subshift is $k$-\emph{sparse} if every configuration has at most $k$ nonzero symbols.
-If every row has finitely many nonzero symbols, we say it is \emph{(nonuniformly) rowsparse}.
-We say that a subshift is \emph{rowcountable} if its projective subdynamics is a countable subshift. \end{definition}
+A subshift is \emph{sparse} if it is $k$-sparse for some $k \in \N$.
+A $\Z^d$-subshift is \emph{(nonuniformly) trace sparse} if its trace is sparse, and \emph{uniformly trace sparse} if its trace is $k$-sparse for some $k$.
+We say that a $\Z^d$-subshift is \emph{trace countable} if its trace is a countable subshift. \end{definition}

-A rowcountable subshift obviously need not be rowsparse.
-A rowsparse subshift need not be uniformly rowsparse:
+A (trace) countable subshift obviously need not be (trace) sparse.
+A (trace) sparse subshift need not be uniformly (trace) sparse:

-\begin{example} There is a sparse subshift that is not uniformly sparse: Let $x^n \in \{0,1\}^\Z$ be the point where $x^n_i = 1 \iff i \in n\Z \cap [0,n^2]$.
+\begin{example} There is a sparse $\Z$-subshift that is not uniformly sparse: Let $x^n \in \{0,1\}^\Z$ be the point where $x^n_i = 1 \iff i \in n\Z \cap [0,n^2]$.
 Then $\OC{\{x^n \;|\; n \in \N\}}$ is sparse, but not uniformly sparse. \qee \end{example}

-In the next sections, we give some technical tools that are helpful when applying the main theorem outside the almost minimal sparse setting -- namely by giving sufficient conditions that allow us to extract almost minimal sparse subshifts from a multidimensional subshift.
+In the next sections, we give some technical tools that are helpful when applying the main theorem outside the almost minimal trace sparse setting-- namely we give sufficient conditions that allow us to extract almost minimal trace sparse subshifts from a multidimensional subshift.
 In Section~\ref{sec:Extracting}, we give sufficient conditions for the extractability of an almost minimal subsystem.
-In Section~\ref{sec:Rowsparsing}, we show that among almost minimal subshifts, sparsity is implied by various weaker properties.
+In Section~\ref{sec:Rowsparsing}, we show that among almost minimal subshifts, trace sparseness is implied by various weaker properties.
 These conditions are somewhat different, and their intersection gives the following lemma.
+A configuration $x \in \Sigma^{\Z}$ is \emph{eventually zero to the right} if $x_i = 0$ for all large enough $i \in \N$.